What to know about King Charles III’s coronation

 WHY HAVE THE CORONATION IF CHARLES IS ALREADY KING?

 Charles automatically ascended to the throne when Elizabeth died Sept.
-8, and he was officially proclaimed Britain’s monarch two days later in an ascension ceremony broadcast for the first time on television.
+8, and he was officially proclaimed the United Kingdom’s monarch two days later in an ascension ceremony broadcast for the first time on television.

 Charles said he was “deeply aware of this great inheritance and of the duties and heavy responsibilities of sovereignty which have now passed to me.”